annabelleg/FinalProject/README.md

 #### THINGS TO DO
 - entire expression calculator (probably not tho)
 - more matrix functions (inverse, determinant etc)
-- get matrix to actually keep the values its given :/
 - make buttons on homepage do something when clicked
 - make "Close" buttons have functionality
 - allow matrix to take doubles and negatives
+- disconnect matrix from REF so matrix window doesn't change when REF is calculated

 #### THINGS ALREADY DONE
 - display graph, zoom in and out
 - basic display of matrix
-- user entry of matrix values
+- user entry of matrix values -- now the matrix keeps them!!
 - scale matrix display based on dimensions
 - reduced echelon form
 - user input for size of matrix